Saturday at North Fork

 When Marcia passed away in 1965 — nine years after George’s passing — she willed the house and Putney Ranch — all 87 acres of it — to Madera County for use as a camp for developmentally disabled children.

-Years later — Madera County decided to sell the property to a church group, which used it, for about a decade, as a summer retreat for inner-city children.
+Years later — Madera County decided to sell the property to a Jewish congregation, which used it, for about a decade, as a summer retreat for inner-city children.

-And the new owners have given the church group until this Thanksgiving to clear out or sell everything the church group can.
+And the new owners have given the congregation until this Thanksgiving to clear out or sell everything the church group can.

 That, friends, is why I drove into Putney Ranch this past Saturday.
 I figured it may be the last time I get to walk the property — 70 years after my first time.